tpf-concurrent-benchmarks/docs/image_processing/README.md

 ![robustness](img/ip_robustness.png)

-The system is composed by a manager node and a number format, resolution and size worker nodes.
+The system is composed by a manager node and a number of format, resolution and size worker nodes.

 The work is distributed through messaging, but the files are accessed through a shared file system.